 You will learn libraries and tools such as Pygame, Matplotlib, Plotly, and Django and will use data to create interactive visualizations.

 The book consists of two parts.
 Within the first part, some Python basics and concepts will be explained.
 You will be taught to write clean and readable code to create interactive Python programs.
-The second part follows a practical approach and tests your knowledge by presenting three different projects: space invaders inspired arcade game, a set of data visualizations with Python’s handy libraries, a simple web app that you can deploy online.
+The second part follows a practical approach and tests your knowledge by presenting three different projects: space invaders inspired arcade game, a set of data visualizations with Python’s handy libraries, and a simple web app that you can deploy online.

 Automate the Boring Stuff with Python by Al Sweigart is a book that teaches Python3 to everyone, including technically inclined beginners, juniors, seniors, and other geeks around the world.
 It covers step-by-step instructions and explains each program in detail to enable you to write programs quickly and efficiently in Python.